MP for Brighton Kemptown and Peacehaven

 Parliamentary Secretary (Cabinet Office)

 Chris Ward is the Labour (Co-op) MP for Brighton Kemptown and Peacehaven, elected in July 2024.
-He has served as Parliamentary Secretary to the Cabinet Office since September 2025 and sits on the centre-left of UK politics.
-His voting record shows strong party loyalty and a focus on welfare and workers’ rights in line with Labour priorities.
+He serves as Parliamentary Secretary to the Cabinet Office, a government role he has held since September 2025.
+The profile shows him as centre-left with a strong party loyalty record in voting, and no rebel votes recorded.

 Generated 21 February 2026